varadpawar1/pet_adoption_app/README.md

 ## Relationships

-1. One shelter can have multiple users.
+1. One shelter can have multiple customers
 2. One shelter can have multiple pets available for adoption.
-3. One user can have multiple appointments.⁠
+3. One user can make multiple appointments.⁠
 4. One shelter can have multiple appointments.
 5. One user can adopt multiple pets.
-6. One pet can be adopted by one user.
+6. One pet can be adopted by only one user.

 ## Credentials per User Role